List of school attacks in China: Shilong stabbing

 On November 26, 2002, a schizophrenic man named Shi Ruoqiu (施若丘) stabbed seven children at Shilong Elementary School in Huaiji County, Guangdong.
 Five of the children later died from their injuries.

 January 2003

 On January 25, 2003, a teacher named Chen Peiquan (陈培全) fatally stabbed three students and a teacher at Yang Gan Middle School in Suixi County, Guangdong.
 Another three were injured.
 Chen had a history of mental illness and spent the previous six years in and out of mental hospitals.
-The motive is unknown.

 March 2003

-On March 7, 2003, 24-year-old Xie Zhongcai (谢忠材) injured four teachers and four children with a knife at a kindergarten in Beihai, before being overpowered by the father of a child at the school.
+On March 7, 2003, 24-year-old Xie Zhongcai (谢忠材) injured four teachers and four children with a knife at a kindergarten in Beihai, Guangxi, before being overpowered by the father of a child at the school.
 According to investigators, Xie was romantically rejected by a teacher at the school, and the teacher had arranged for him to be beaten up.

 September 2003

-On September 13, 2003, a female student from Nanning, who was suspended for one year after attempting suicide, returned to the school and stabbed eight classmates.
+On September 13, 2003, 25-year-old Liang Mei returned to Guangxi Teachers' College in Nanning, who had suspended her for one year for attempting suicide.
+There she killed one student and injured seven other classmates by stabbing them in the back.